Daniel-Fundarek/opencv-cuda-deb-pkg/README.md

 ## Features

 - all CUDA features are enabled
-- GAPI support (C++ and Python) is enabled

 ## Instructions